 - Their larvae live in the sea and return to brackish water to develop into megalops and young crabs.

-- The smallest crabs that were collected measured 1 inches (2.65 mm) carapace width
+- The smallest crabs that were collected measured 1 inch (2.65 mm) carapace width

 Blackback Land Crab and Suitable Tankmates